MacMCMC (v2.1)

 - [Optional] Editing of axis labels

-- [Optional] Fourier smoothing of plot
+- [Optional] Fourier smoothing

-- Trace comparison for selected chains
+- Trace comparison for any two chains

 - [Optional] Goodness-of-fit plots (in most cases)